 P1.
 All men are mortal.

 - Therefore, Socrates is mortal.

-In Aristotle’s example is called a syllogism.
+Aristotle’s example is called a syllogism.
 A syllogism uses deductive reasoning to arrive at a conclusion that is based on two or more propositions that are assumed to be true.
 This is also called a premise premise conclusion argument.
 The premises of Aristotle's logical argument -- that all men are mortal and that Socrates is a man -- are self-evidently true.
 Because the premises establish that Socrates is an individual in a group whose members are all mortal, the inescapable conclusion is that Socrates must likewise be mortal.
 To correctly counter the conclusion of this argument, one must be able to disprove one of the premises.